Richard-Sti/csiborgtools/README.md

 ## :scroll: Short-term TODO
 - [x] Add the X-ray clusters
 - [x] Match the X-ray clusters to Planck
-- [ ] Add the Abell catalogue
-- [ ] Model the Planck SZ selection function.
 - [ ] Calculate catalogues for all realisations.